dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### CSF β-Amyloid 1-42 Predicts Progression to Cognitive Impairment in Newly Diagnosed Parkinson Disease
 - **year:** 2015
 - **url:** <https://www.semanticscholar.org/paper/46a65782eb0c4ef6c8c0596831b22fe10f4227e4>
-- **abstract:** S2 TL;DR: CSF β-amyloid 1-42 level at disease onset is an independent predictor of cognitive impairment in early Parkinson’s disease and is associated with higher odds of CI at 2 years.
+- **abstract:** *TL;DR:* CSF β-amyloid 1-42 level at disease onset is an independent predictor of cognitive impairment in early Parkinson’s disease and is associated with higher odds of CI at 2 years.
 - **journal:** Journal of Molecular Neuroscience
 - **volume:** 58
 - **pages:** 88 - 92